harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Cleaner than this morning's version.
+## 2024-07-22 - Day 6: Architecture

+- Task summary: Noticed something off from this morning — added one more evaluation metric that felt missing from the earlier comparison.
+- Deliverable: One of those satisfying small wins.